sirasris/AI_Academy_2020/README.md

 ---

-### Plan your time wisely and show us what you can do!
-## Post a new issue if you have a question.
+### Post a new issue if you have a question.
 Check the Q&A policy before posting.
+### Hand in your answers by May 21st, 2020 at 9pm Bangkok time via email to utc [at] chula.ac.th